exercim/pdf-page-counter/README.md

 Make sure you uns an up-to-date version of pip.

-Questions, comments and big reports as well as vulnerability reports can be directly submitted to teh maintainer: <thomas.grasse@exercim.com>.
+Questions, comments and big reports as well as vulnerability reports can be directly submitted to the maintainer: <thomas.grasse@exercim.eu>.

 # Usage